La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 Although we have now limited the number of children to exactly two, we end up with an indeterminate number of friends, ranging from three to six.
 This distinction is called a “scope distinction”: in the first example, **ci da poi me le pendo** is said to have a wider scope than **re de poi me le verba**, and therefore precedes it in the prenex.
 In the second example, the reverse is true.

-To make the scope equal, we use a special conjunction **ce'e** connecting two nouns:
+To make the scope equal, we use a special conjunction **ce'e** connecting two terms:

 > **ci da poi me le pendo ce'e re de poi me le verba cu tavla**
 > **ci le pendo ce'e re le verba cu tavla**